-Founded in 1904 near Milan, Manifattura Testori recently celebrated 110 years of activity.
+Founded in 1904 near Milan, Manifattura Testori recently celebrated 115 years of activity.

-Then, between the 1950s and 1960s, Testori began working also with the aeronautical sector, first with Air France and Alitalia and later with other world leading airlines.
+Then, between the 1950s and 1960s, Testori began working also with the aviation sector, initially with Air France and Alitalia and later with other world leading airlines.

 A very significant achievement for the Company was the supply in the 1970s of the interior furnishings of the supersonic Concorde, which demanded very new material technologies.

 The entry into this market proved a significant turning point for the Company, directing it increasingly towards the research for products with an high technological contents for the Transportation sector (aircrafts, trains, cruise ships and buses).
 This ability to cultivate innovation, while maintaining the traditional values of “made in Italy”, is the unique and specific mission that Manifattura Testori has demonstrated with its fabrics yesterday and today.